BardezAnAvatar/BGEE-Caster-Crafting/.research/Wands/wands-plans.md

 So Olvyn Seems to modify... everything.
 Which is inane.
 Same with Spell Revisions.
 Probably several other mods which I'll not be happy about.

 Anyway, I'm going to offer an override approach for wands, shipping base game, maybe Revisions and Olvyn, and just do those.

+## Mod compatibility
+Spell Revisions will replace some spells and/or change schools of spells.
+This will fuck with my intended color scheme.